-Air quality management measures at the MPO are generally consistent with best practice dust controls identified in the Office of Environment and Heritage document, NSW Coal Mining Benchmarking Study: International Best Practice Measures to Prevent and/or Minimise Emissions of Particulate Matter from Coal Mining (Katestone Environmental Pty Ltd, 2010).
-The primary measures that will be implemented to control/minimise dust emissions from the MPO are summarised in Table 20.
+Air quality management measures at the MPO include proactive and reactive management measures and are generally consistent with best practice dust controls identified in the Office of Environment and Heritage document, NSW Coal Mining Benchmarking Study: International Best Practice Measures to Prevent and/or Minimise Emissions of Particulate Matter from Coal Mining (Katestone Environmental Pty Ltd, Final, Revision R1.3, 2011).
+The primary measures that will be implemented to control/minimise dust emissions from the MPO are summarised in Table 21.